Howard the Duck: Back to New York

 Howard returns to his business as a private eye, working in the same building as She-Hulk, in Brooklyn.
 One of his first new clients is Jonathan Richards, who hires Howard to retrieve a necklace stolen by the Black Cat.
 With the help of Tara Tam, his new friend and assistant, Howard manages to recover the necklace.
 However, on his way to give it back to Richards, he finds himself kidnapped by the Collector and allied with the Guardians of the Galaxy to escape the villain, who was attempting to add Howard to his collection of rare space objects and entities.
 Upon returning to Earth, Howard is robbed by May Parker, Spider-Man's aunt, and later re-encounters the Ringmaster, who is revealed to have brainwashed the elderly into committing robberies.
 After recovering the necklace for a third time, Howard is approached by Richards in the middle of his fight against the Ringmaster and Richards reveals himself to be Talos the Untamed, who reveals that the necklace was part of a marginally powerful item known as the Abundant Glove.
 With help from Doctor Strange, Howard and Tara locate the final piece of the Abundant Glove, but are unable to put it back together when Talos grabs it and proceeds to use it to wreak havoc on the city.
 Talos is confronted by numerous heroes while Howard and Tara take cover.
 Howard is able to point out that Tara, who is revealed to possess shapeshifting powers similar to that of a Skrull, could help him defeat Talos.
 Tara used her powers to impersonate Skrull Emperor Kl'rt (the Super-Skrull), distracting Talos long enough for Howard to snatch the Abundant Glove from his hand.
 Talos is later apprehended by the Fantastic Four and everything returns to normal.

-Afterwards, with the help of new arrival Gwenpool, Howard prevented HYDRA from infecting the world with a deadly virus.
+Afterwards, with the help of new arrival Gwenpool, Howard prevented Hydra from infecting the world with a deadly virus.
+Actress Lea Thompson hires Howard to discover why she has been having memory lapses and dreams about a "duck man" similar to him, and the investigation discovered Mojo had been broadcasting Howard's adventures as a reality show, and to fill in the gaps on his life, Mojo filmed footage of a small alien in a duck costume interacting with Thompson performing as Switzler (referencing the 1986 film adaptation of Howard).
 He also has a crossover event with The Unbeatable Squirrel Girl.
 Howard the Duck is shown to be living in the She-Hulk's apartment building when Patsy Walker moved out.